cocos3d/cocos3d/README.md

 - 3D objects can be covered with dynamic materials and textures to create rich, realistic imagery.
 - Multi-texturing and bump-mapped textures are available, allowing you to create sophisticated surface effects.
 - Vertex skinning, also often referred to as bone rigging, allowing soft-body meshes to be realistically deformed based on the movement of an underlying skeleton constructed of bones and joints.
-- Automatic shadowing using shadow volumes.
+- Automatic shadowing of models using shadow volumes.
 - Collision detection between nodes.
 - Ray-casting for nodes intersected by a ray, and the local location of intersection on a node or mesh, right down to the exact mesh intersection location and face.
 - The 3D camera supports both perspective and orthographic projection options.